jvanhouteghem/udemy-course-spring-and-hibernate/udemy-course-spring-and-hibernate-step4/README.md

 }
 ```

-B. Create a constructor in your class for injections
+4) Create a constructor in your class for injections : update TennisCoach

-1) Update TennisCoach

 ```java
 import org.springframework.beans.factory.annotation.Autowired;